71ae/binance-trader-bot/README.md

 **coin** Sets which cyrpto currency we wish to buy and sell.

 **fiat** Sets what currency we are using to buy and sell the cyrpto currency with.
 This could also be another cyrpto currency.

+**minNotional** Sets the minimum trade size in fiat currency.
+Binance does not allow smaller trades.

 **coin_hold_amount & fiat_hold_amount** Sets how much of a currency you wish to hold.
 These values are subtracted from your wallets free holding balance before determining if a buy or sell action is possible.
 Note if set to 0 the bot will use all available assets when making trades.
 Also note that this hold amount is only for this trading pair and not other Trading pairs.